jays-space/smartenup_test/knowledge_article.md

 To further enhance your testing skills and explore advanced topics, consider the following next steps:

 - Advanced Testing Techniques: Dive deeper into Jest's features and explore advanced testing techniques such as mocking, snapshot testing, and test optimization.
-We’ll explore these topics in further blogs.
+We will explore these topics in further blogs.

 - Integration Testing: Learn how to perform integration testing for LWCs by simulating interactions with other components, services, or APIs.